abhijeetknayak/Machine-Learning/CS229/Readme.md

 * Variance

 * Cross Validation techniques :
   * (Simple) Hold-out Cross Validation : Divide data into train, validation and test sets.
 Always validate the model using Vlaidation set.
-Thereafter, when themodel is ready for a test, run predictions on the test set
+Thereafter, when the model is ready for a test, run predictions on the test set
   * K-fold Cross Validation : Divide the training data into 'k' pieces.
 Train on 'k - 1' pieces of data and validate on the last piece.
 Repeat this process using all pieces as the valiudation set and then average the results obtained
   * Leave-one-out Cross Validation : Leave out one sample as the validation 'set'.
 Train on all other samples, validate on one sample
 * Feature Selection

+## **Lecture 9 : Bias, Variance Continued**
+* Some assumptions : All data used in the train and test sets are sampled from the same data generating distribution.
+All of these data points are independant of each other
+* Data View of Bias and Variance
+* Parameter View :